Gray whale: Description

 Notable features that distinguish the gray whale from other mysticetes include its baleen that is variously described as cream, off-white, or blond in color and is unusually short.
+The beard plate can reach 5–40 cm in length.
 Small depressions on the upper jaw each contain a lone stiff hair, but are only visible on close inspection.
 Its head's ventral surface lacks the numerous prominent furrows of the related rorquals, instead bearing two to five shallow furrows on the throat's underside.
 The gray whale also lacks a dorsal fin, instead bearing 6 to 12 dorsal crenulations ("knuckles"), which are raised bumps on the midline of its rear quarter, leading to the flukes.
 This is known as the dorsal ridge.
-The tail itself is 3–3.5 m across and deeply notched at the center while its edges taper to a point.
+The tail itself is 3–4 m across and deeply notched at the center while its edges taper to a point.
+The gray whale's penis can reach at least 1.7 m in length.
+Its movement speed is slow, about 5–8 km/h, but it can reach speeds of up to 16–17.5 km/h when in danger.

+There has been a record of rather aggressive interspecies interactions between a North Pacific right whale and a pod of gray whales off California, making it the only record of possible interspecies aggression among baleen whales.
+However, there has also been an observation of social interaction behavior between the two species on Sakhalin.

 Pacific groups

 The two populations of Pacific gray whales (east and west) are morphologically and phylogenically different.
 Other than DNA structures, differences in proportions of several body parts and body colors including skeletal features, and length ratios of flippers and baleen plates have been confirmed between Eastern and Western populations, and some claims that the original eastern and western groups could have been much more distinct than previously thought, enough to be counted as subspecies.
 Since the original Asian and Atlantic populations have become extinct, it is difficult to determine the unique features among whales in these stocks.
-However, there have been observations of some whales showing distinctive, blackish body colors in recent years.
+However, there has been observations of some whales showing distinctive, blackish body colors in recent years.
 This corresponds with the DNA analysis of last recorded stranding in China.
 Differences were also observed between Korean and Chinese specimens.